dabinc/uml-generator/README.md

 13. "-config=configsfilename" uses the configs file passed in, if the file doesn't exist, it uses the default configs file
 14. "-importdirectories=fullclasspath1,fullclasspath2,..."
 Adds classpaths to the project classpath at runtime NOTE: fullclasspath must be to the bin directory of a project.
 15. "-runfordirectories=fullclasspath1,fullclasspath2,..."
 Adds any java classes in or beneath the directories to the classes to run on
+16. "-adapter" detects the adapter pattern and properly labels it

 The default options are to not recurse into superclasses and interfacess, private level analysis, text display, and using PlantUML